-Figure 4.
+Figure 3.
 The interpretation stack: signatures (left) and simplified example (right).
 Black nodes represent events (Vis), brown ones stepping branches (BrS), and gray ones silent branches (BrD).
 Ret nodes are omitted, and dotted lines indicate further omitted nodes.
+We only display two branches as potential results to a load, but the model naturally branches on all values.

-Figure 5.
-Syntax for μ{IR}^{thread} , a minimal subset of LLVM IR
+Figure 4.
+Syntax for μ{R}^{thread} , a minimal subset of LLVM IR